peacepenguin/fedora-mesa-video-codecs/README.md

 # to confirm va-api is working, launch firefox from this command line to see va-api and decode logging:
 MOZ_LOG="PlatformDecoderModule:5" firefox

-# go play a video in firefox, you should see log out put in the terminal for VA-API usage when the video start playing.
+# go play a video of each codec listed in vainfo in firefox, you should see log output in the terminal indicating VA-API usage.
+All codecs your hardware supports should now be able to be used by firefox in hardware decode mode.

-# optionally install the firefox extension 'h264ify' so you can force avc1 codec use on youtube to test hardware decode.
-# Under youtube 'stats for nerds' you should see 'avc1' to indicate h264 usage.

 ```